usetero/policy/README.md

 2. Policies are identified by a unique type
 3. Policies must be idempotent
 4. Policies are implementation agnostic
+5. A policy provider should only be responsible for its own policies.

 # Constraints